 Loomis in Placer County, California — The American West (Pacific Coastal)

 Other nearby markers.
-At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
-Loomis (within shouting distance of this marker); Loomis - Transcontinental Railroad (within shouting distance of this marker); Griffith Quarry (approx. 2.6 miles away); The Finnish Temperance Hall (approx. 3 miles away); The Fletcher Moon House (approx. 3 miles away); Rocklin Veterans Memorial (approx. 3.1 miles away); Rocklin (approx. 3.1 miles away); Trott Hotel (approx. 3.1 miles away).
+Loomis Town Hall (within shouting distance of this marker); Loomis - Transcontinental Railroad (within shouting distance of this marker); Griffith Quarry (approx. 2.6 miles away); The Finnish Temperance Hall (approx. 3 miles away); The Fletcher Moon House (approx. 3 miles away); Rocklin Veterans Memorial (approx. 3 miles away); Rocklin (approx. 3.1 miles away); Trott Hotel (approx. 3.1 miles away).
 Touch for a list and map of all markers in Loomis.

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on November 29, 2015, by Syd Whittle of El Dorado Hills, California.
 This page has been viewed 190 times since then and 18 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 29, 2015, by Syd Whittle of El Dorado Hills, California.